Sleeping With The Radio On

 If you decide that you’re going to start using the radio for sleep, should you be tuning into the latest chart toppers, listening to talk shows, or looking for something more classical?

-If we look at the studies into sleep radios, we find that many people find it easier to fall asleep when listening to talk programs.
+If we look at the studies into sleep radio, we find that many people find it easier to fall asleep when listening to talk radio shows.
 To some extent, this may be because we’re already used to the sound of consistent human chatter in our day-to-day lives.

 Rather than looking to engage and entertain his listeners like most Disc Jockeys, John prides himself on delivering a show that sends his audience to sleep.

-People from around the world, including Russia, Taiwan, and Hungary all tune into listen to Watson’s Sleep radio station, so there’s a lot of evidence that it probably works.
+People from around the world, including Russia, Taiwan, and Hungary, all tune into Watson’s Sleep radio station, so there’s a lot of evidence that it probably works.
 Importantly, Watson doesn’t source a lot of new music for his channel.

 Typically, he sticks with ambient music that has no sudden changes in tempo, no guitar or harp, and absolutely no vocals.